unsw-cse-comp3900-9900/capstone-project-sunshine-waiter/README.md

     - git checkout -b branch_name
     - git add <files>
     - git commit -m "some thing"
-    - git push origin username/branch_name
+    - git push origin branch_name:branch_name
     ```
 -   After push code, go to `github`, your pr will be prompted in the page, go and click `compare & pul request` and fill information and request a reviewer